Elevation: 9,682 ft

-Climbing and access information for this peak is found on page 365.
+Climbing and access information for this peak is on Page 365 of the book.
 The access information in the book is no longer accurate as the roads and trails described therein have changed over the years.
-The update found below by Livingston Douglas will bring you up to date.
+The updated information from Livingston Douglas (found below) will get you current.
 Updated November 2018

 2018 Update by Livingston Douglas

 Sherman Peak is a behemoth.
 It is the highest peak in the Bear River Range and stands as a sentinel overlooking the northern end of the Bear River Valley.